The best of Morocco

 - Experienced Pack Leader with you throughout the trip

-Your Moroccan adventure begins in Casablanca, the country’s economic powerhouse, where a private shuttle will be waiting to transport you to the royal city of Rabat.
-Early arrivals can visit the mighty Hassan II Mosque en route, but otherwise it’s straight on to Morocco’s chilled-out capital, with its Islamic and French-colonial heritage, elegant palm-lined boulevards and evocative Berber kasbah.
-You’ll have time to freshen up at the 4* boutique NJ Hotel before getting to know your group over a cold beer and Mediterranean dinner on an authentic wooden dhow.
-It’s the perfect spot for a sundowner and your first experience of warm Moroccan hospitality.
+Your Moroccan adventure begins in Casablanca, the country’s economic powerhouse, where a private shuttle will be waiting to transport you to your boutique hotel to freshen up.
+Early arrivals might choose to visit the mighty Hassan II Mosque (optional, but highly recommended) before getting to know the rest of your group over a cold beer and Mediterranean dinner.
+It’s the perfect chance to sip sundowners and enjoy your first experience of warm Moroccan hospitality.

 Day 02 MOROCCO'S BLUE PEARL

-Today you’re in for a treat as you’ll travel cross-country to one of Morocco’s prettiest towns: Chefchaouen.
+Today you’ll travel cross-country to one of Morocco’s prettiest towns: Chefchaouen.
 It’s a full morning drive but you’re in for a treat when you arrive.
 Tucked into a fold of the rugged Rif Mountains, the bright blue-washed buildings with their red-tiled roofs and Andalusian-style courtyards are impossibly photogenic.
-Keep your camera to hand as you wander the steep cobbled alleys of the medina packed with artisans selling traditional Berber wares.
-You’ll have free time this evening to go out for dinner, trek up to the waterfall spring for breathtaking views.
-The town’s compact size means you can explore it all and still have time to dip a toe in the palm-fringed pool at your traditional Moroccan riad.
+Keep your camera to hand as you follow your guide through the steep cobbled alleys of the medina packed with artisans selling traditional Berber wares.
+You’ll have free time this evening to go out for dinner, trek up to the waterfall spring for breathtaking views or simply relax at your riad.

 Day 03 STEP BACK IN TIME

 Your journey continues south through fertile fields towards the fertile Middle Atlas mountains.
 First stop: the holy town of Moulay Idriss, a treasure trove of winding alleys, bustling souks and panoramic views.
 You’ll spend timing getting lost and grabbing yourself lunch at a local market before continuing your journey to the ancient Roman city of Volubilis.
 Wandering amongst the crumbling ruins of Morocco’s best preserved archaeological site is a humbling experience.
 Admire the striking triumphal arch, wonder at the intricate mosaics and spot storks nesting atop the graceful columns.
 Later, you’ll continue your journey to Fes where you’ll be invited into the home of a local family.
 As well as being treated to truly traditional dinner, you’ll gain a fascinating insight into life within the walls of the medina.

 Day 04 WINDING MEDINA MAZE

-Waking up in your riad in the heart of the medina, you’ll know you’re in Morocco.
+Waking up in your riad, you’ll know you’re in Morocco.
 On your doorstep are 10,000 labyrinthine alleys boasting a bewildering array of leather and carpet stalls, apothecaries and metalworkers, spice merchants and goods-laden donkeys.
 You’ll spend the morning immersed in the medina’s old-world atmosphere, visiting the famous tanneries, observing weavers at their loom and discovering hidden workshops where generations of artisans adapt their centuries-old techniques to a modern market.
 Later, you’ll visit the gates of the Royal Palace and explore the Jewish cemetery, before stopping off at the fascinating pottery quarter where the city’s distinctive blue and white ceramics are made.
-As the sun sets, head up to the hotel’s rooftop.
-Listening to the call of the muezzins radiating out from a sea of minarets and echoing across the city is a quintessential Moroccan experience.
+As the sun sets, listen to the call of the muezzins radiating out from a sea of minarets and echoing across the city – a quintessential Moroccan experience.

-After breakfast, you’ll begin your long journey towards the Sahara.
+After breakfast, it’s time to begin your long journey towards the Sahara Desert.
 Winding your way through the Middle Atlas, you’ll enjoy dramatic views of soaring peaks and deep valleys against a cerulean sky.
-Stretch your legs on a hike through the native cedar forests where you might spot Barbary apes high up in the tree tops.
+En route, you’ll stop off to take a hike through the native cedar forests where you might spot Barbary apes high up in the tree tops.
 The mountain lakes in this region are renowned for their Atlas trout and today’s restaurant lunch stop will have fresh fish on the menu.
 Continuing south through the mountains, the landscape opens out onto a rocky plain and you’ll feel an irresistible sense of wonder as you first glimpse the spectacular Ziz Gorges: a dense canopy of deep-green palms wedged between striated cliffs.
 You’ll have a chance to explore this ancient river valley before spending the night in Errachidia, the gateway to the desert.

 Day 06 DESERT EXPEDITION

 Following the old trading routes, through a vast wilderness punctuated by crumbling mud-brick villages and long valleys of date palm oases, you’ll feel a sense of growing anticipation.
-After stopping for lunch at Maison Boutchrafine, an artsy French-style guesthouse, the immense dunes of Merzouga appear out of nowhere – your first glimpse of the Sahara – you’ll explore the desert, meet a family of musicians and visit the great marble factories which process fossilized desert stone.
+After seeing the immense dunes of Merzouga appear out of nowhere – your first glimpse of the Sahara – you’ll explore the desert, meet a family of musicians and visit the great marble factories which process fossilized desert stone.
 Lunch today will be a chance to try a local pizza called merfouna.
 And waiting for you at the end of the road?
 Your transport to your luxury desert camp: a train of camels.
 With the shadows growing long in the late afternoon, you can’t help but feel intrepid as you saddle up and trek out across the vast empty swathes of sand.
 Tonight, you’ll have the chance to sandboard, bake bread in the sand or simply huddle up on carpets and cushions around a welcoming campfire, to dine under a blanket of stars.

 It’s time to leave your desert camp behind and say goodbye to your camels.
 After trekking back to your minibus, you’ll set off westwards towards the spectacular towering rock walls of the Todra Gorge.
-Travelling across this remote region, punctuated by bright oases and remote villages, you’ll see few other tourists and get a sense of the real Morocco.
-You’ll take a hike through the deep limestone ravine, squeezing through narrow gaps and finding a spot for a picnic lunch alongside the crystal-clear river.
+Traveling across this remote region, punctuated by bright oases and remote villages, you’ll see few other tourists and get a sense of the real Morocco.
+You’ll take a hike through the lush palm groves and fields that fill the snaking valley before finding a spot for a picnic lunch alongside the crystal-clear river.
 Unsurprisingly, it’s a popular place for climbing and attracts adrenaline junkies from around the world.
-You’ll spend tonight close to the gorge, in a palm-shaded boutique hotel, complete with pool and a stunning mountain backdrop.
+You’ll spend tonight in a boutique hotel close to the gorge.

 Day 09 HOLLYWOOD LANDSCAPES

-Continuing west along the ‘Route of a Thousand Kasbahs’, your first stop today is the immense green oasis town of Skoura.
-You’ll pause for mint tea and to meet the local women, who will show you how to bake bread in traditional clay ovens.
-After a brief lunch stop in Ouarzazate, the home of Morocco’s film industry, it’s on to Ait Benhaddou – one of the best preserved kasbahs in the Atlas.
+Continuing west along the ‘Route of a Thousand Kasbahs’, your first stop today is the sprawling Taourit kasbah of Ouarzazate.
+The town is home to Morocco’s burgeoning film industry and has been used as a backdrop for movies set in Tibet, ancient Rome, Somalia and Egypt.
+You’ll have time to explore the town, then it’s on to Ait Benhaddou – one of the best preserved kasbahs in the Atlas.
 The red earthen clay houses crowded together within defensive walls have been the setting of many famous films including Gladiator and Game of Thrones.
 As the red hues begin to deepen with the changing light, climb to the granary for uninterrupted views of the Atlas mountains.

-Your penultimate day is rather special.
+Your final day is rather special.
 This morning you’ll recreate the spirit of expeditions from the early 1900s on a vintage sidecar experience.
 Setting off in style, you’ll venture away from the city and into the rocky plains of the Agafay Desert where you’ll view the lunar landscapes from your unique sidecar viewpoint.
-Taking it in turns with a fellow Flash Pack traveller to ride on the back of the motorbike or in the sidecar, you’ll navigate the rugged terrain as you make your way up to the Kik Plateau, over 1,000 meters above sea level.
+Taking it in turns with a fellow Flash Pack traveller to ride on the back of the motorbike or in the sidecar, you’ll navigate the rugged terrain as you make your way up to the Kik Plateau, over 1,000 metres above sea level.
 Here, you’ll be treated to an exclusive picnic with panoramic views in all directions.
 Later, you’ll return to Marrakech for your final night in the city.
 Your Pack Leader can advise on the best spots for a final dinner with rooftop drinks – the perfect way to toast the end of your adventure.